My recipe for Pot Au Feu is included in my first cookbook, Levana’s Table: Kosher Cooking For Everyone.

 A few years ago, my husband and I were strolling on La Place des Vosges in Paris.
 At the outdoor terrace of one of those lovely restaurants sheltered under the arcades, there was a middle aged couple seated in front of their meal: a pot au feu, beautifully presented in a red Le Creuset pot.
 She was pouring the broth, he was pouring the wine.
 Their eyes and smiles were serenely fastened on each other, their glasses clinking.
 A perfect moment, for them as well as for those who encountered them.
 I had always known pot au feu as a family dish.
 Now I considered it with renewed respect: It may well be lovers’ food.
 OK, older lovers’ food, but that’s my team, so don’t knock it (young lovers, I highly recommend it!)

 Literally, “pot au feu” means pot on the fire, to illustrate the fact that the whole meal cooks unhurriedly in one pot, filling the house with its heavenly aromas.
-When you make pot au feu, you need nothing else whatsoever at dinner time: It’s all in!
+When you make it, you need nothing else at dinner time: It’s all in!
 The traditional serving ritual which surrounds the serving of the pot au feu is every bit as satisfying and intriguing as the taste of the finished dish.

-For those of you avoiding beef, simply replace it with turkey parts (thighs, wings and necks), and add salt to taste, 2 cups red wine, and 1/4 cup olive oil to the pot.
+If you would rather have a poultry-based pot au feu, simply replace the with turkey parts (thighs, wings and necks), and add salt to taste, 2 cups red wine, and 1/4 cup olive oil to the pot.

 - 1 first cut brisket or 1 boneless beef shin (kolichel) or 1 minute roast (4-5 pounds) or 4-5 pounds beef cheeks, thoroughly rinsed